locessentials/eng401-business-english-us/unit2/week4/class-nda.md

 ---

-## 📥 Download This Activity
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week4/class-nda.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week4/class-nda.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-After analyzing the class NDA, enhance your understanding with these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Based on my analysis of this NDA, what are the most important clauses to negotiate in translation and localization contracts?"
 - "How can I prepare to discuss contract concerns professionally with clients or employers?"
 - "What additional legal protections should freelance translators consider when reviewing NDAs?"